frictionlessdata/datapackage/json-table-schema/index.md

       parseable by Python / C standard `strptime` using `PATTERN`).
       Example: `fmt:%d %b %y` would correspond to dates like: `30 Nov 14`

+* **duration**: a duration of time.
+  * `duration` formats:
+    * **default**: the lexical representation for duration is the [ISO 8601][iso8601-duration] extended format PnYnMnDTnHnMnS, where nY represents the number of years, nM the number of months, nD the number of days, 'T' is the date/time separator, nH the number of hours, nM the number of minutes and nS the number of seconds.
+The number of seconds can include decimal digits to arbitrary precision.
+Date and time elements including their designator may be omitted if their value is zero, and lower order elements may also be omitted for reduced precision.
+Here we follow the definition of [XML Schema duration datatype][xsd-duration] directly and that definition is implicitly inlined here.

 * **geopoint**: the field contains data describing a geographic point
   * `geopoint` formats:
     * **default**: A string of the pattern "lon, lat", where `lon` is the longitude